 Of course.
 One of the great advantages of visiting Canary Islands is that you can discover several islands on the same trip.
 The islands are all very different from each other, which makes the trip all the more interesting and enriching.

-Movement between the islands is fully reinstated at the moment, with daily connections that allow you to easily get from one island to any other, either by plane or by boat.
+At the moment, daily connections allow you to easily get from one island to any other, either by plane or by boat.
 You can travel between the islands with airlines Binter and Canaryfly or shipping lines Fred Olsen, Armas, Biosfera Express and Líneas Romero.

-7. What should I do if I get symptoms during my stay in the Canary Islands?
-COVID-19 medical insurance.
+6. What should I do if I get symptoms during my stay in the Canary Islands?

-If you experience symptoms such as a cough, a temperature, shortness of breath or feeling generally unwell, self-isolate at your accommodation and call 900 112 061 for instructions and to be put in touch with the appropriate medical centre.
+If you experience mild symptoms you can continue your journey normally as long as you wear the mask.
+If you experience severe symptoms such as shortness of breath and feeling severe unwell, iself-isolate at your accommodation and call 900 112 061 for instructions and to be put in touch with the appropriate medical centre.

 Remember that you must wear a mask if you go to any medical centre in the islands and avoid touching anything with your hands.